System, Model & Legacy

 "The question is," said Alice, "whether you can make words mean so many different things."

-(1707-1778) of Sweden, in his Systema Naturae, or "A General System of Nature."
-It comprised a hierarchical outline of descriptors extending between the most general and the most specific — kingdom, phylum or division, the class, order, family, genus, and species.
+The science of the orderly classification of all living and extinct organisms is called taxonomy from the Greek words taxis (TAX-iss; "arrangement") and nomos (NO-mohss; "law").
+It was initially formulated in 1735 by Carl Linnĉus (1707-1778) of Sweden, in his Systema Naturĉae, or "A General System of Nature."
+It comprised a hierarchical outline of descriptors extending between the most general and the most specific kingdom, phylum or division, the class, order, family, genus, and species.
 Each one of those terms signifies one or more features, usually anatomical, that are common to the group it identifies, and species, the ultimate classification, embodies the qualities of each preceding classification, or taxon, to which it is said to belong.
 Each taxon's definition is agreed upon by scientists who are devoted to the detailed study of individual species.
 As Humpty Dumpty would say, each means what scientists choose it to mean, "neither more nor less."
 Many of the terms are drawn from Classical Latin, especially for generic and specific classifications, because, being a dead language, its definitions are universal and permanent, whereas Indo-European words are subject to variations in translation from one language to another, and from one generation to the next.

 In contrast to formal zoological taxonomy, common names of animals seldom have anything to do with hidden hierarchical relationships among species, but are simply descriptive, are used in everyday discourse in specific regions or localities, and may change over time.
 Again, Humpty Dumpty's dictum applies.
 The common names Lewis and Clark used referred to clearly visible features such as shapes or colors, or resemblances to familiar species.
 These circumstances were the roots of the confusion in the captains' accounts of the deer they saw.
 They were trying to be "splitters," to identify, in Lewis's words, "distinct species," using only common names based either on their own prior knowledge, on features they could see, or on hearsay.
 Ultimately, they decided they had found three different deer species in addition to the one they knew back east, but they built from their observations and comparisons a lexicon of expressions such as "common deer," "mule deer," "fallow," "common fallow," "common fallow or long-tailed," "long-tailed," "black-tailed," "black-tailed or mule," "black-tailed fallow," "long-tailed red deer," and "common red deer."

-o American president has been more interested in the sciences than was Thomas Jefferson, yet none has been more conservative in his attitude toward them.
-His personal library, which was to become the nucleus of the Library of Congress, contained most of the major scientific works then extant, including those of Linnaeus, but his personal interest was basically utilitarian.
+No American president has been more interested in the sciences than was Thomas Jefferson, yet none has been more conservative in his attitude toward them.
+His personal library, which was to become the nucleus of the Library of Congress, contained most of the major scientific works then extant, including those of Linnĉus, but his personal interest was basically utilitarian.
 Consequently, he regarded systems of nomenclature and classification as theoretical constructs that were vain and pointless.
-He deplored the efforts of the few who sought to improve the system already established by Carl Linnaeus.
+He deplored the efforts of the few who sought to improve the system already established by Carl Linnĉus.
 One system was enough.3